joshbeard/joshbeard.me-website/src/posts/complex.md

 These "complex" and "complicated" labels are vague nonsense half the time - not even measurable.
 People toss around that "genius admires simplicity, idiot admires complexity" line like it's some deep truth proving their smarts.
 It's not.
 It's a useless platitude.
-Words like that don't fix anything; they just cloud the issue.
-Bring something real or step aside.